Validation

 90% of the titles were deemed to be in average or excellent condition with 10% marked as in poor condition.
 Not surprisingly, older titles were in poorer condition.

-A few notable observations include:
+A few notable observations included:

 Items published pre-1900 were in significantly poorer condition – some 45% of these items ranked “poor” on the condition scale